ptr727/PlexCleaner/README.md

   - General refactoring, bug fixes, and upstream package updates.
 - See [Release History](./HISTORY.md) for older Release Notes.

-## Questions and Issues
+## Questions or Issues

 Use the [Discussions](https://github.com/ptr727/PlexCleaner/discussions) forum for general questions.
 Report bugs in the [Issues](https://github.com/ptr727/PlexCleaner/issues) tracker.

 ## Use Cases

-The objective of the tool is to modify media content such that it will Direct Play in [Plex](https://support.plex.tv/articles/200250387-streaming-media-direct-play-and-direct-stream/), [Emby](https://support.emby.media/support/solutions/articles/44001920144-direct-play-vs-direct-streaming-vs-transcoding), [Jellyfin](https://jellyfin.org/docs/plugin-api/MediaBrowser.Model.Session.PlayMethod.html).
+The objective of PlexCleaner is to modify media content such that it will always Direct Play in [Plex](https://support.plex.tv/articles/200250387-streaming-media-direct-play-and-direct-stream/), [Emby](https://support.emby.media/support/solutions/articles/44001920144-direct-play-vs-direct-streaming-vs-transcoding), [Jellyfin](https://jellyfin.org/docs/plugin-api/MediaBrowser.Model.Session.PlayMethod.html).
-Different Plex server and client versions suffer different playback issues, and issues are often associated with specific media attributes.
-Occasionally Plex would fix the issue, other times the only solution is modification of the media file.

-Below are a few examples of issues I've experienced over the many years of using Plex on Roku, NVidia Shield, and Apple TV:
+Below are examples of issues that can be resolved using the primary `process` command:

-- Container file formats other than MKV and MP4 are not supported by the client platform, re-multiplex to MKV.
+- Container file formats other than MKV are not supported by all platforms, re-multiplex to MKV.
-- MPEG2 licensing prevents the platform from hardware decoding the content, re-encode to H.264.
+- Licensing for some codecs like MPEG-2 prevents hardware decoding, re-encode to H.264.
-- Some video codecs like MPEG-4 or VC1 cause playback issues, re-encode to H.264.
+- Some video codecs like MPEG-4 or VC-1 cause playback issues, re-encode to H.264.
-- Some H.264 video profiles like `Constrained Baseline@30` cause hangs on Roku, re-encode to H.264 `High@40`.
+- Some H.264 video profiles like `Constrained Baseline@30` cause playback issues, re-encode to H.264 `High@40`.
-- Interlaced video cause playback issues, re-encode to H.264 using HandBrake and deinterlace using `--comb-detect --decomb` options.
+- On some displays interlaced video cause playback issues, deinterlace using HandBrake and the `--comb-detect --decomb` options.
 - Some audio codecs like Vorbis or WMAPro are not supported by the client platform, re-encode to AC3.
-- Some subtitle tracks like VOBsub cause hangs when the `MuxingMode` attribute is not set, re-multiplex the file.
+- Some subtitle tracks like VOBsub cause hangs when the `MuxingMode` attribute is not set, re-multiplex to set the correct `MuxingMode`.
 - Automatic audio and subtitle track selection requires the track language to be set, set the language for unknown tracks.
-- Automatic track selection ignores the Default track attribute and uses the first track when multiple tracks are present, remove duplicate tracks.
+- Duplicate audio or subtitle tracks of the same language cause issues with player track selection, delete duplicate tracks, and keep the best quality audio tracks.
-- Corrupt files cause playback issues, verify stream integrity, try to automatically repair, or delete.
+- Corrupt media streams cause playback issues, verify stream integrity, and try to automatically repair by re-encoding.
-- Some WiFi or 100Mbps Ethernet connected devices with small read buffers cannot play high bitrate content, warn when media bitrate exceeds the network bitrate.
+- Some WiFi or 100Mbps Ethernet connected devices with small read buffers hang when playing high bitrate content, warn when media bitrate exceeds the network bitrate.
-- Dolby Vision is only supported on DV capable hardware, warn when the HDR profile is `Dolby Vision` (profile 5) vs. `Dolby Vision / SMPTE ST 2086` (profile 7).
+- Dolby Vision is only supported on DV capable displays, warn when the HDR profile is `Dolby Vision` (profile 5) vs. `Dolby Vision / SMPTE ST 2086` (profile 7) that supports DV and HDR10 displays.
-- EIA-608 Closed Captions embedded in video streams can't be disable or managed, remove embedded closed captions, only allow discrete subtitle tracks.
+- EIA-608 Closed Captions embedded in video streams can't be disable or managed from the player, remove embedded closed captions from video streams.

+## Performance Considerations

+- To improve processing performance of large media collections, the media file attributes and processing state is stored in sidecar files. (`filename.mkv` -> `filename.PlexCleaner`)
+- Sidecar files allow re-processing of the same files to be very fast as the state will be read from the sidecar vs. re-computed from the media file.
+- The sidecar maintains a hash of small parts of the media file (timestamps are unreliable), and the media file will be reprocessed when a change in the media file is detected.
+- Re-multiplexing is an IO intensive operation and re-encoding is a CPU intensive operation.
+- On systems with high core counts the `--parallel` option can be used to process files concurrently.
+- Parallel processing is useful when a single instance of FFmpeg or Handbrake does not saturate the CPU resources of the system.
+- When parallel processing is enabled, the default thread count is half the number of system cores, and can be changed using the `--threadcount` option.
+- The initial `process` run on a large collection can take a long time to complete.
+- Interrupt processing using `Ctl-C` and resume processing by re-running the same command.

 ## Installation

-[Docker](#docker) builds are the easiest and most up to date way to run, and can be used on any platform that supports x64 docker, including Linux, Windows, and MacOS (untested).
+[Docker](#docker) builds are the easiest and most up to date way to run, and can be used on any platform that supports `x86-64` images.
-Alternatively install directly on [Windows](#windows) or [Linux](#linux) following the provided instructions.
+Alternatively, install directly on [Windows](#windows) or [Linux](#linux) following the provided instructions.

 ### Docker